destroflyer/maniascript/docs/advanced/labels.md

 }
 ```

-When trying to compile the code above, you would receive an error that the variable `Tmp` has already been declared before.
+When trying to compile the code above, the line `declare Tmp = "tmp";` in the function would throw an error that the variable `Tmp` has already been declared in the same block (it was already declared in the label that was called).
 Wrapping the label call `+++ MyLabel +++` in curly braces will result in the `Tmp` variable of the `MyLabel` implementation to not exist in the scope of `MyFunction` and therefore to not cause any further error.

-TODO: Check the above snippet about "leaking" - It probably should be a different example where actual leaking is involved?
-Or the description should be adapted.